Eva & Franco Mattes

 Eva & Franco Mattes, Bonsai Kitten

-In our version, the cat is leaning on a Manfrotto autopole—which is typically used for photoshoots—in order to suggest the staged and “photogenic” nature of the sculpture.
+In this reinterpretation, the taxidermy cat leans on a Manfrotto autopole, commonly used in photoshoots, emphasizing the staged and “photogenic” nature of the sculpture.

 Eva & Franco Mattes, Bonsai Kitten